- Category: Kayak/Canoe

 My favourite sessions can be in any of these categories, they are the ones I feel I have improved the most!!!
 Generally this is within a Kayak session I can feel these improvements.

 Worst injury you have suffered?

-What is the ultimate prize in your sport and list of results?
+What is the ultimate prize in your sport?

 What do you find to be the toughest aspect of your sport?